-Chargebacks are a natural part of doing business and every merchant will have a portion of legitimate chargebacks, filed under valid reason codes, by cardholders who are entitled to a refund.
-However, almost 80 percent of chargebacks are proven to be chargeback fraud or friendly fraud after compelling responses have been provided.
+Chargebacks are a natural part of doing business.
+And every merchant will have a portion of legitimate chargebacks filed under valid reason codes.
+And yes.
+Cardholders are entitled to a refund.
+But almost 80% of chargebacks are proven to be chargeback fraud or friendly fraud.
+Let’s explain the different types of chargebacks.

 True Fraud (Unauthorized Use)

-The unauthorized use of card is a result of compromised payment card info.
-This could originate from data breaches, card skimming, identity theft and other nefarious scams used by fraudsters.
-The fraudulent purchase is either caught by the issuer or is later disputed by the cardholder, which results in the card account being closed and a new account number and card being issued to the customer.
-For example, many of the cards stolen from Home Depot and Target resulted in thousands of fraudulent purchases that merchants would eventually see as a chargeback.
+Unauthorized use of a card is a result of compromised payment information.
+This could originate from card skimming and other nefarious scams used by fraudsters.
+The fraudulent purchase may be caught by the issuer.
+But there are times where it is disputed by the cardholder.
+That enables the issuer to close her account and issue a new account number and card.

-According to LexisNexis True Cost of Fraud study, among ecommerce merchants, these three types of fraud represent more than three quarters of total fraud losses.
-Lost or stolen merchandise accounts for the remaining quarter.
-Friendly fraud and chargeback fraud are responsible for 56 percent of a merchant’s fraud losses.
+According to LexisNexis True Cost of Fraud study, these three types of fraud represent roughly 75% of total fraud losses.
+This specifically affects ecommerce merchants.
+Lost or stolen merchandise accounts for the remaining 25%.
+Friendly fraud and chargeback fraud are responsible for 56% of a merchant’s fraud losses.

 The Chargeback Process – Simplified